gyrrei/IN2353_Applied_Biorobotics/README.md

 # Applied Biorobotics @TUM IN2353
-Held by Prof. Daniel Renjewski
+Held by Prof. Daniel Renjewski.
 8 credits course for ~20 students using flipped classrooms.
 Weekly assignments incl. neuro-controller of a robot, particle swarm optimisation, poster on bipedal walkers and 15min video about snake robots.

 ## Assignments